alertlogic/al-agent-container/kubernetes/README.md

 To deploy the Alert Logic Agent Container on a Kubernetes cluster, you must use a `DaemonSet`, which ensures that one Agent Container runs on each physical node in the Kubernetes cluster.

-This directory contains the following files, which are the YAML definitions you need to download and edit.
+This directory contains the following files to install via helm, which are the YAML definitions you need to download and edit.
 These files allow the Kubernetes `DaemonSet` to deploy the agent.
+Go into the values.yaml to update the alertlogic.type attribute to the various cluster sockets
-- `al-agent-container.yaml`: for Kubernetes clusters running Docker (mounts ```/var/run/docker.sock```)
+- `docker`: for Kubernetes clusters running Docker (mounts ```/var/run/docker.sock```)
-- `al-agent-containerd.yaml`: for Kubernetes clusters running containerd (mounts ```/run/containerd/containerd.sock```)
+- `containerd`: for Kubernetes clusters running containerd (mounts ```/run/containerd/containerd.sock```)
-- `al-agent-crio.yaml`: for Kubernetes/OpenShift clusters running CRI-O (mounts ```/run/crio/crio.sock```)
+- `crio`: for Kubernetes/OpenShift clusters running CRI-O (mounts ```/run/crio/crio.sock```)

-When upgrading the cluster to a different container engine, the version targeting the current container engine needs to de deleted (`kubectl delete -f <YAML>`), followed by deployment of the version targeting the new engine (see below).
+When upgrading the cluster to a different container engine, the version targeting the current container engine needs to de deleted (`helm uninstall {release_name}`), followed by deployment of the version targeting the new engine (see below).
 It is recommended to do this after the upgrade.

 ## Before You Begin
 - You must have the kubectl command line interface installed and get authentication credentials to interact with the cluster where you want to install the Agent Container.
+- You must have the helm command line interface installed
-- Download the YAML file appropriate for your cluster.
+- Download this repository
 - To deploy the Alert Logic Agent Container for Kubernetes, you need your unique registration key unless the deployment is set up for automatic provisioning.

 **To find your unique registration key (MDR platform -- Data Center deployments only):**